mctinker/Map-Tasker/README.md

 - "maptasker.log"

   This is a trace log file used for program debugging and will only be created if '-debug' is specified in the runtime options.

+- MapTasker_Backups_date_time directory

+  Backups files from 'Export' or 'Save to Android', in which the file already existed and an overwrite would occur.

+  - MapTasker_Find_date_time.txt

+  The saved results of the structured search, from the Map and Diagram views, via the 'Find' command.

 - hidden files: system settings, run counter, last 'version checked' date, and API keys.